Aptheker v. Secretary of State

 Aptheker v.
-Secretary of State, 378 U.S. 500 (1964), was a landmark decision of the US Supreme Court on the right to travel and passport restrictions as they relate to Fifth Amendment due process rights and First Amendment free speech, freedom of assembly and freedom of association rights.
+Secretary of State, 378 U.S. 500 (1964), is a landmark decision of the US Supreme Court on the right to travel and passport restrictions as they relate to Fifth Amendment due process rights and First Amendment free speech, freedom of assembly and freedom of association rights.
 It is the first case in which the US Supreme Court considered the constitutionality of personal restrictions on the right to travel abroad.

 In Aptheker, the petitioner challenged Section 6 of the Subversive Activities Control Act of 1950, which made it a crime for any member of a Communist organization to attempt to use or obtain a passport.

 Background

 Appellants Herbert Aptheker and Elizabeth Gurley Flynn were native born citizens and residents of the United States and had held valid passports.
 Aptheker was editor of Political Affairs, the 'theoretical organ' of the Communist Party in the United States and appellant Flynn was chairman of the Party.
 On January 22, 1962, the Acting Director of the Passport Office notified appellants that their passports were revoked because the Department of State believed that their use of the passports would violate § 6 of the Subversive Activities Control Act of 1950 which provided that it was unlawful for any member of a Communist party to apply for or to renew a US passport or to use such a passport.

 Appellants requested and received hearings to review the revocations of their passports.
 The examiners recommended that the passport revocations be sustained.
 Both appellants appealed to the Board of Passport Appeals which recommended affirmance of the revocations.
 The Secretary of State subsequently approved the recommendations of the Board.

 Appellants thereupon filed separate complaints seeking declaratory and injunctive relief in the United States District Court for the District of Columbia.
 The complaints asked that judgments be entered declaring § 6 unconstitutional and ordering the Secretary of State to issue passports to appellants.
 Appellant-plaintiffs alleged that § 6 was unconstitutional as, inter alia, "a deprivation without due process of law of plaintiff's constitutional liberty to travel abroad, in violation of the Fifth Amendment to the Constitution of the United States."